sonusid1325/nullsafety-ui/documents/UNIVERSITY-GUIDE.md

-# 🎓 University Registration & Identification Guide - NullSafety
+# 🎓 University Registration & Identification Guide - EduChain

-This comprehensive guide explains how universities and educational institutions can identify themselves and get verified in the NullSafety Certificate Verification System.
+This comprehensive guide explains how universities and educational institutions can identify themselves and get verified in the EduChain Certificate Verification System.

 ## 🎯 Overview

-The NullSafety system uses blockchain-based identity verification for educational institutions.
+The EduChain system uses blockchain-based identity verification for educational institutions.
 Each university must register with their official wallet address to become a trusted certificate issuer.

 ## 🏛️ University Registration Process